What Is My Business Worth?

 Factor # 1: Gross Revenue

-You are looking for trends on gross revenue as your top line; how does your business perform year over year?
+If you are asking, “What is my business worth?”, then you are looking for trends on gross revenue as your top line; how does your business perform year over year?
 Also, you are looking at a 3-year snapshot generally, to look for those trends.
 If you see growing revenue, that’s a good thing.
 That adds a higher multiple of gross revenue.
 We will get into the kind of multiple ranges later.

 Factor # 2: E.B.I.T.D.A